abdi-bb/odoo-init/venv-proj/README.md

 ### 3. Adding Automated Tests (To Follow TDD)

-Once you write tests, you can run them:
+Once you write tests, you can run them using:

 ```sh
 odoo -c ~/work15/library.conf -u library_app --test-enable